 - enhancements on dormancy operation,

-- simplified signal design (if supported) and related procedures
+- simplified signal design (if supported) and related procedures,

+- details of UE specific SSB-less cell operation.

 Legacy UEs or UEs that do not support this feature may not be able to operate inter-band CA with SSB-less Scells.
 A carrier without SSB cannot be operated as a PCell for legacy UEs.
 The carrier cannot be operated as an SCell for legacy UEs if another intra-band carrier with SSB is not present.
-The feasibility of acquiring synchronization from other cell with SSB transmission in inter-band CA requires study.
+The requirements of acquiring synchronization from other cell with SSB transmission in inter-band CA needs study.

+For UE specific SSB-less cell operation, legacy UEs or UEs that do not support this technique may be able to operate on cells that support UE specific SSB-less cell operation for UEs that support this techniqnue.